DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

 #### Creating Templates

-!!! bug "TODO"
-    Is this step correct, because we also have applying the template step below Apply the `nso_templates/standard_ntp_template.xml` file via load merge.
+In this lab we have already created a template for you - `nso_templates/standard_ntp_template.xml`.
+This template is quite simple, it sets NTP servers to 2.2.2.2 and 4.4.4.4.

-Lets take a look at the `nso_templates/standard_ntp_template`:
+Take a look at the `nso_templates/standard_ntp_template` ??? info "standard_ntp_template.xml"
-??? example "standard_ntp_template.xml"
     ```xml
     <config xmlns="http://tail-f.com/ns/config/1.0">
       <devices xmlns="http://tail-f.com/ns/ncs">